 In the movie, you saw this red brick house across the street:

 And this green house also made an appearance in the background:

 Here they are in the MLS listing, which you can see from the front porch:

 The deck and pool behind the house in the movie do not exist at the property:

 Photos from the actual interior of the house:

-Big thanks to Hooked on Houses reader Cindy for sending me the link for this listing.
+Thanks to Cindy for sending me the link for this listing.
 She says when she saw the film she instantly recognized the house as one she had driven past in Whittier before.
-(You know you’re hooked on houses when…)
+You know you’re hooked on houses when… 🙂